fostermadeco/cf-field-non-unique-slug/README.md

 #### `npm start`

 Creates or updates your app definition in Contentful, and runs the app in development mode.
-Open your app to view it in the browser.
+You can view it in CF by adding `http://localhost:3000/` in the custom app config for "Frontend".

 The page will reload if you make edits.
 You will also see any lint errors in the console.